-Since 1963 over 5,000 Volunteers have served in Guatemala making it one of the world’s longest standing posts.
+Since 1963 over 5,000 Volunteers have served in Guatemala, making it one of the Peace Corps’ longest standing posts.
 Volunteers serve in municipalities in one of six departments in the Western Highlands.
-A country of striking features and a strong indigenous culture, Guatemala's natural beauty and powerful identity stand prominent among countries of Central America.
+A country of striking features and a strong indigenous culture, Guatemala's natural beauty and powerful identity stand out.
 Indigenous populations make up about half of the population, with a high concentration in the Western Highlands.
 More than 20 indigenous languages are spoken alongside Spanish, the official tongue.
 Strategically located, with substantial natural resources and a young multi-ethnic population, Guatemala has enormous potential to generate growth and prosperity for its people.
 However, poverty and inequality in the country are persistently high, and high rates of childhood stunting and lack of opportunities for youth, women and the indigenous populations threaten Guatemala’s ability to reach its full development potential.
 Peace Corps Guatemala responds to these inequalities through strategic governmental collaborations and community empowerment within four project areas: Youth in Development, Maternal and Child Health, Community Economic Development, and Rural Extension.

 Over 50 percent of Guatemala’s population is currently under the age of 25.
 This poses both a challenge and an opportunity.
-Some youth lack sufficient information to make informed decisions about their health and wellbeing.
+Some youth are not provided with sufficient information to make informed decisions about their health and wellbeing.
 Parents, service providers and community leaders can empower youth to be positive agents of change in their communities.
 This can be accomplished through projects that promote good health, encourage youth to stay in school and that improve their economic prospects.

-The Youth in Development program seeks to work with Guatemalan youth in their transition to become healthy, productive, civically engaged adults.
-To reach this goal, Volunteers will work with youth and key community members to strengthen the knowledge and skills in the areas of health, well-being and life skills.
-Projects will promote and strengthen community engagement and build capacity among educators and community leaders in the implementation positive youth development methodologies.
+The Youth in Development program seeks to support Guatemalan youth in their transition to becoming healthy, productive, civically engaged adults.
+To reach this goal, Volunteers will collaborate with youth and key community members to strengthen knowledge and skills in the areas of health, well-being and life skills.
+Projects will promote and strengthen community engagement and build capacity among educators and community leaders in the implementation of positive youth development methodologies.

-Volunteers will work with youth between the ages of 12 to 18 and their communities to implement positive youth development activities.
-The Volunteers’ primary role is to serve as a Program Coordinator and lead youth development efforts in and outside of school.
-The settings in which the Volunteer will mostly engage with are public Middle Schools.
-The Volunteer serves as a trainer, as a teacher and as a mentor to design and implement health and life skills training directly to Guatemalan youth.
+Volunteers will collaborate with youth between the ages of 12 to 18 and their communities to implement positive youth development activities.
+The Volunteers’ primary role is to serve as a Program Coordinator and co-lead youth development efforts in and outside of school.
+The settings in which the Volunteer will mostly engage with are public middle schools.
+The Volunteer serves as a trainer, as a co-teacher and as a mentor to collaborate on designing and implementing health and life skills training directly with Guatemalan youth.
 Topics include: life skills development, sexual and reproductive health, substance abuse prevention, service learning, leadership, community engagement and organizational development.
-Common Volunteer activities in the school setting include but are not limited to: life skills classes, youth clubs, rallies, school fairs, school assemblies, fine arts and work with student council.
-Common Volunteer activities outside of the school setting include but is not limited to: participation in local community meetings, sports, church groups, women’s groups, environmental clubs, and work with NGOs.
+Common Volunteer activities in the school setting include but are not limited to: Life skills classes, youth clubs, rallies, school fairs, school assemblies, fine arts and work with student council.
+Common Volunteer activities outside of the school setting include, but are not limited to: participation in local community meetings, sports, church groups, women’s groups, environmental clubs, and work with NGOs.

-A large part of the role is working directly with youth and adults in both traditional and non-traditional learning environments, and being sensitive and flexible to cultural norms.
+A large part of the role is collaborating directly with youth and adults in both traditional and non-traditional learning environments, and being sensitive and flexible to cultural norms.
 Volunteers will also coordinate with adults in the community who are working in youth development.
-This is done by identifying key community actors and developing/strengthening a network for youth support both in their schools and community wide.
+This is done by identifying key community actors and co-developing/strengthening a network for youth support both in their schools and community wide.